-Use the Azure portal to manage automatic user account provisioning and deprovisioning for applications that support it.
+Use the Microsoft Entra admin center to manage automatic user account provisioning and deprovisioning for applications that support it.
 Follow the steps in How do I set up automatic provisioning to an application?

-The Azure AD user provisioning service can also be configured and managed using the Microsoft Graph API.
+The Microsoft Entra user provisioning service can also be configured and managed using the Microsoft Graph API.

 Manage automatic user provisioning